Fish and Wildlife Violations Defense Lawyer in Lake Worth

 Fulfilling its purpose, the Florida Fish and Wildlife Conservation Commission established rules and regulations codified in Chapter 68 of the Florida Administrative Code and Chapter 379 of the Florida Statutes.
 These laws govern actions with respect to marine life, aquatic life, wild animal life, boating, recreational activities and licensing in Florida.

-Common Florida FWC Violations with Which Our Firm Can Help
+Common Florida FWC Violations

 Like the wildlife they’re designed to protect, Florida FWC violations are incredibly varied and complex, plus they can carry hefty consequences, which is why, regardless of the violation, we recommend enlisting the assistance of an experienced attorney.
 Florida law heavily regulates fishing as part of wildlife conservation efforts, putting limitations on size, species, season and amount.